 Baltimore, Maryland 21202

 To defend lawsuits, Genesis has, in the past, hired Eccleston & Wolf, a law firm with offices in the District of Columbia, Maryland, and Virginia to represent the nursing homes.
 But how many of these cases go to trial?

 We cannot find a single report of a settlement or a verdict against Genesis Healthcare in Maryland.
-Are they never getting sued?
+Do they never get sued?
 Of course not.
 Genesis is settling virtually all of the nursing home cases filed against it and putting strict confidentiality language in the settlements.

 In the past, Genesis has had a high self-retention which means it is playing most of its settlements and verdicts out of its own pocket.
 This makes sense when you think about it.
 If you are Genesis, you want to be able to settle cases on your terms as opposed to having to battle with the insurance company to get the claim resolved.